luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 [^feathers]: This principle of air resistance was famously demonstrated, albeit on the Moon, by astronaut David Scott during the Apollo 15 mission.He dropped a feather and a hammer side by side on the Moon.
 Due to the absence of air resistance on the Moon, they hit the lunar surface at the same time, providing a visual demonstration of this principle.

-[^galileo]: For example, in some less enlightened parts of the word, the "scientific" belief used to be that Earth was in the centre of our solar system and that the Sun and stars revolved around it.
+[^galileo]: For example, in some less enlightened parts of the word, the "scientific" belief used to be that Earth was in the center of our solar system and that the Sun and stars revolved around it.
 Galileo Galilei was put into house arrest for the "heresy" of giving evidence that this theory may be wrong.

 [^idonot]: I do not.
 Just trying to make a point.

 [^neil]: I do want to recognize Neil deGrasse Tyson's amazing efforts in popularizing science by speaking about it in a particularly entertaining way.
 In a way, that's likely the problem behind his "science is true" claim: he did not carefully balance between entertainment and actual education.

 [^nobel]: Feynman, Julian Schwinger and Shin'ichirō Tomonaga were jointly awarded the Nobel Prize in 1965 for their contributions to QED.

+[^surely]: You might also know Feynman from his hilarious autobiographical books such as _"[Surely you're joking, Mr. Feynman!
+(Adventures of a Curious Character)](https://www.amazon.com/Surely-Feynman-Adventures-Curious-Character/dp/0393316041)"_.

 {% include refs.md %}